 Replacement Harp Strings

-If you need a replacement wound string, click on the Wound Strings tab above and follow the instructions.
+To order a replacement wound string - you'll need a bit more info.
+Click on the Wound Strings tab above and follow the instructions.

 Wound strings are custom made for specific harps.
 If you need to replace a wound string for your harp, it is always best to purchase the string directly from the maker.